 How can i reduce the file size of large images to improve page load time?

-by chasity.halvorson , in category: SEO , a year ago
+by chasity.halvorson , in category: SEO , 2 years ago

 How can i reduce the file size of large images to improve page load time?